Heuristic Quality Coefficients for Interferometric Phase Linking: Experiments

-For the resulting SLC stack, pixel-wise processing follows; each pixel is processed independently of all others\footnote{In the language of parallel computing, the processing is hence {\it embarrassingly parallel}.}.
-Given a computing architecture offering 48 parallel threads, we divide the processing into jobs that consist of all the pixels at a given azimuth position.
-For each pixel, the algorithm we apply is similar to the algorithm described in \cite{ferretti2011new}.
-The first step is the detection of all pixels within a 100\texttimes100-pixel neighborhood that are statistically homogeneous and connected to the center pixel \cite{yao2024phase}.
-Unlike Ferretti et al., we employ the Kuiper test \cite[p.
-739]{press2007numerical} with a significance level of 0.25 to determine the statistical homogeneity.
-Then, if the number of statistically homogeneous pixels is greater\footnote{The number of pixels should be at least equal to the number of acquisitions, otherwise the coherence matrix is singular and therefore not suitable for the maximum-likelihood methods.
-In our case the number of acquisitions is 44 and we require the number of pixels to be greater than 50 for higher regularity.} than 50, the coherence matrix is calculated for the resulting ensemble using the estimator in \Cref{cohestimator}.
-Lastly, phase linking is performed on the coherence matrix for every method discussed in \Cref{phaselinking}, and the corresponding coefficients from \Cref{chaptercoefficients} are computed.
-Note that for the matrix inversion involved for maximum-likelihood methods, spectral regularization is applied as in \cite[Eq.
-(3)]{zwieback2022cheap} with $\beta=10^{-4}$.
-If instead the number of statistically homogeneous pixels is lower than the threshold, the given pixel is rejected and not further processed.
-The original phase is retained in this case and the quality coefficients will be set to zero.
+For the resulting real and simulated SLC stacks, processing is performed pixel-wise, i.e.,~each pixel is processed independently of all others.\footnote{In parallel-computing terminology, the workflow is therefore \emph{embarrassingly parallel}.} On an architecture providing 48 parallel threads, we partition the computation into jobs consisting of all pixels at a fixed azimuth position.
+For each pixel, we follow a workflow similar to Ferretti et al.~\cite{ferretti2011new}.
+First, we identify all pixels within a $(w\times w)$ neighborhood that are statistically homogeneous and connected to the center pixel~\cite{yao2024phase}, using $w=101$ for the real data and $w=31$ for the simulated data.
+Unlike Ferretti et al., we employ the Kuiper test~\cite[p.~739]{press2007numerical} to assess statistical homogeneity, with a significance level of $0.25$ ($0.05$ for the simulated data).
+We classify the center pixel as a DS pixel if the number of neighboring statistically homogeneous pixels (SHPs) is at least $50$.
+If this criterion is met, we estimate the coherence matrix for the resulting ensemble using \Cref{eq:coherencedef}.
+We then perform PL on the estimated coherence matrix for each method discussed in \Cref{sec:phaselinking}, and compute the corresponding quality coefficients from \Cref{sec:coefficients}.

+For the ambiguity coefficient in \Cref{eq:ambcoef}, we set the dampening parameter to $\mu=0.333$.
+For ML methods, singular sample coherence matrices must be avoided, since these methods require inversion of $\BTau$.
+To reduce the likelihood of singularity, we apply ML-PL only when the sample size (i.e.,~the number of SHPs) is at least three times the stack size.
+In addition, we apply spectral regularization as in~\cite[Eq.~(3)]{zwieback2022cheap} with $\beta=10^{-4}$.
+When PL is performed, the output magnitudes are the acquisition-wise averages of the SHP magnitudes, while the phases are given by the PL solution, shifted such that the reference acquisition has zero phase, as in \Cref{eq:uniquehistory}.
+When PL is not performed, we retain the original data and set all quality coefficients to zero.